Micah-T/micah-torcellini/posts/2026-02-25-simple-timeline.md

 title: Simple Pure CSS/HTML Timeline (with Extra Eleventy Integration)
 tags: ["digital-humanities", "web development", eleventy]
 ---
-I wanted an online timeline for a companion website for an academic presentation.
+I wanted a simple historical timeline for a companion website for an academic presentation.
 I don't have time to cover all the historical events that might be relevant to people's own interests, so I wanted to provide a timeline to aid people in orienting themselves and making further historical connections.
 Initially I thought I would have to use JavaScript, but I ultimately was able to do it in pure CSS and semantic HTML.
-While there are many JavaScript libraries, they are for the most part, bloated, not performant, inaccessible, and don't degrade nicely in supported browsers.
-While my solution is quite basic, it does the job well in a performant and accessible manner, and degrades gracefully in older browsers.
+While there are many JavaScript libraries, they are for the most part, bloated, not performant, inaccessible, and don't degrade nicely in unsupported browsers.
+While my solution is quite basic, it does the job well in a performant and accessible manner, and does degrade gracefully in older browsers.
 While there might be times for more complicated solutions, I suspect that most situations will be served well by a simpler one like this.

 ## The CSS and HTML

-The basic principle is to represent the timeline items as a list, and draw the timeline using CSS variables.
+The basic principle is to represent the timeline items as a list, and create the the timeline's visual presentation using CSS variables.
 Using a list means that the items are represented semantically.
 This aids accessibility and allows it to gracefully degrade in browsers that do not support CSS variables.

 The basic method is to calculate a "scale" (how wide each year is) and then use that as a factor to calculate how far from the beginning of the timeline each item should begin and how wide each item should be. the lines are drawn using borders, and text is allowed to overflow.
-In math
+In other words:
 - period (total number of years in timeline) = end - beginning.
 - scale (how wide each year is) = (1 / period) &times; the width of the timeline (which itself can be defined using any CSS necessary for your layout).
-- give each item a left-margin of how many years it is from the the beginning (start year of the item - the start year of the timeline) &times; the scale.
+- give each item a left-margin of the distance it is from the beginning: (start year of the item - the start year of the timeline) &times; scale.
 - each item width = (end year of item - beginning year of item ) &times; scale.

 For accessibility, both because borders do not have any representation in the accessibility tree and because it is helpful to all users to know precise years, you should include the years in the text of each item.
-This also means that the meaning will still be accessible in browsers that do not support CSS variables.
+This also means that the meaning will still be accessible in browsers that do not support CSS variables; the timeline will degrade to a simple list.

+There is one bug that I haven't solved yet, which is that the gridlines are not of a consistent thickness in Firefox, but are in Chromium-based browsers.

 ### Example